 PIF = Paid In Full.
 The full dollar amount owed to a seller for a model is paid at once.
 (Some sellers may offer a discount and/or prioritize paid in full payment over time payments.)

-Pinpoint = A flaw so miniscule, it looks like it was made with the point of a pin or needle.
+Pinpoint = A mark or flaw so miniscule, it looks like it was made with the point of a pin or needle.

 Portrait Model = A model that is created in the likeness of a real-life horse.